karthikbalajikesh/CourseraDataStructures/readme.md

 # Data Structures and Algorithms

-Project 2 folder is the Quicksort with a partitioning of 3 elements.
+Project 2 folder is the Quicksort with 3 partitions.

 Course 1 - Completed (Algorithms Toolbox)
-Course 2 - in week 2 (Data Structures)
+Course 2 - in week 4 (Data Structures)